-I’ve done freelance work for Teen VogueQueerty, LGBTQ Nation, INTO, New York Daily NewsWerkLife, Us Weekly, Marie Claire, Life & StyleCloser Weekly, In Touch WeeklyA Plus, Daily Mail, Distractify, Market Realist, The List, and TV Insider.
+I’ve done freelance work for Teen VogueQueerty, LGBTQ Nation, INTO, New York Daily NewsWerkLife, Us Weekly, Marie Claire, Life & StyleCloser Weekly, In Touch WeeklyA Plus, Daily Mail, Distractify, Market Realist, The List, Remind Magazine, Swooon, and TV Insider.

 Load More Articles